 Are you planning a trip down south and looking for the best things to do in Savannah in winter?
-Read on if so!
+If so, this guide is for you!

-If youʻre booking your trip to Savannah last minute, we have you covered.
+If youʻre booking your trip to Savannah last minute, I have you covered.
 Below are some of the top tours, hotels, and more!

-4. Savannah culinary and cultural walking tour (top-rated)
+- Savannah culinary and cultural walking tour (3 hours of deliciousness)

-1. The Drayton Hotel (boutique hotel in center!)
+- The Drayton Hotel (gorgeous boutique hotel in the center)

-3. Eliza Thompson House (another historic inn near Forsyth Park)
+- Eliza Thompson House (historic inn near Forsyth Park)

 🚗 Looking for the best way to get around Savannah?
 Click here to check rental car rates for Georgia!

-With highs in the low 60s, it is a place where you can get an ‘early spring’ if you’re traveling from somewhere north of the city.
+Savannah is a mild destination for those traveling in from the north.
+With winter highs in the low 60s, it is a place where you can get an ‘early spring’ if you’re traveling from a place that has notoriously long winters!

-This guide details the best things to do in Savannah in winter, including how to spend Christmas in Savannah.
+This guide details the best things to do during winter in Savannah, including how to spend Christmas in Savannah.

 Savannah Winter Quick Info